Master Gardeners plant sale is May 8

-AUBURN — The Master Gardeners of DeKalb County will hold their annual plant sale on Saturday, May 8, from 7:30-10 a.m. at the Exhibit Hall, 708 S. Union St., Auburn.
+AUBURN — The Master Gardeners of DeKalb County will hold their annual plant sale from 7:30-10 a.m.
+Saturday, May 8 at Exhibit Hall on the DeKalb County Fairgrounds, 708 S. Union St., Auburn.

 Many varieties of perennials will be on sale to enhance backyard landscaping.